Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/potion-of-invisibility.md

 aliases: ["Potion of Invisibility"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Dungeon Master's Guide p.
-188. Available in the SRD and the Basic Rules.
+BookSource: "Dungeon Master's Guide p.
+188. Available in the SRD and the Basic Rules."
 ---
 # Potion of Invisibility
 *Potion, minor, very rare*